Hansk1/responsive_portfolio/README.md

 # responsive_portfolio

-<p>This repository is used for hosting a responsive portfolio page using GitHub pages.<br>-Projects page still missing </p>
+<p>This repository is used for hosting a responsive portfolio page using GitHub pages.</p>

 ## Pages link: